xy-kasumi/Spark-pulser/docs/user-PULSER.md

 However, after 4300 seconds, measurements won't be accurate.

 Reading CKP_N_PULSE register resets the internal counter and recovers the accuracy.

+### Ignition time statistics (T_IGNITION, T_IGNITION_SD)

+They're calculated from the pulse samples in the interval.
+So, their samples are CKP_N_PULSE usually.

+However, the first pulse long open-duration is NOT included in the sample, as Tig cannot be extracted from that case.

+Thus, T_IGNITION & T_IGNITION_SD will can be invalid even when CKP_N_PULSE > 0.

 ### Time measurement